MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 At the partner company, we encourage you to keep track of which user names your technicians and consultants have in your customers' Business Central tenants.
 For example, you have a consultant who is an admin with GDAP in your partner company's five customers' [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 Your consultant can see which customers they have GDAP access to in the **Granular administration** list in the **Administer** page in Partner Center.
 But as an organization, you can also maintain a list of names and IDs.

-If a customer removes delegated permissions from you, you can still manage their subscription from the Partner Center, such as adding or removing licenses for their subscription, but you'll no longer be able to log into and manage their Business Central environment, Microsoft Entra ID, and other services.
-You'll also not be able to manage their users (add/remove/assign licenses) from the **Customer** page in the Partner Center.
+If a customer removes delegated permissions from you, you can still manage their subscription from the Partner Center, such as adding or removing licenses for their subscription, but you're no longer be able to log into and manage their Business Central environment, Microsoft Entra ID, and other services.
+You're'also not able to manage their users (add/remove/assign licenses) from the **Customer** page in the Partner Center.

 ### Limitations for delegated administrators